 Talking about master faders can lead you into a discussion of some very technical stuff.
 I’m not going there in this article.
-While it’s really interesting, as long as you make sure you use master faders properly you don’t really need to know about dynamic range bottlenecks in TDM systems.
-Especially if you’ve only ever used Pro Tools 11.
+While it’s really interesting, as long as you make sure you use master faders properly you don’t really need to know about dynamic range bottlenecks in older TDM systems.
+Especially if you’ve only ever used a 64 bit version of Pro Tools (i.e. Pro Tools 11 or later).

 The point of a master fader is to monitor headroom in your system.
 Headroom is something I feel strongly about.
 Considering how well current digital systems perform there is no excuse for clipping but every day I see people unintentionally ruin their audio by clipping it because they didn’t use a master fader.